tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 ![img_7.png](img_7.png)

-20) **BACK:** step back to the selector GUI.
+20) **BACK:** Step back to the selector GUI.

 ### Selecting average torque and torque ripple calculation (AVERAGE TORQUE).

 There are two different functions in this selection.
-By default if you set the **initial_torque_angle** to zero than the algorithm automatically calculates the rotor position where the torque is maximal and it will calculate the torque there.
+By default, if you set the **initial_torque_angle** to zero, than the algorithm automatically calculates the rotor position where the torque is maximal and calculates the torque there.
-On the other hand if the **initial_rotor_position** is not zero then the algorithm will not calculate the rotor position where the torque is maximal but will use the **initial_rotor_position** allowing to calculate other working points than the maximal torque.
+On the other hand, if the **initial_rotor_position** is not zero, then the algorithm will not calculate the rotor position where the torque is maximal but will use the **initial_rotor_position** allowing to calculate other working points than the maximal torque.